pelkmanslab/CellProfilerPelkmans/doc/CREATING_HANDLES_INJECTION_TEST.md

 ## Choosing a template test

 Modules modify the *handles* structure-array.
-But they vary in their file I/O:
+But they vary in their file I/O, with three cases:

 1. **Some don't do any file I/O.** Use *getTestHandlesUnchanged* function.
 See  *DiscardObjectsBySizeTest.m*
 2. **Some read files.** Use *getTestHandlesRewrite* function.
 See  *IlluminationCorrectionPelkmansTest.m*